kdorff/sfpg/readme.txt

 ____________________________________________________________
 option('GALLERY_ROOT', './');

-Set the path of the gallery root, where the images and sub directories containing images is placed.
+Set the path of the gallery root, where the images and sub directories containing images are placed.
 The default value is './' which is the directory where the script is placed.

 If GALLERY_ROOT is set to an absolute path and SHOW_FILES is set to TRUE, then a symbolic link called "_sfpg_download" will be created in script directory.
 This link gives web access to the GALLERY_ROOT, enabling download of files.

-GALLERY_ROOT should always end with a slash like the examples below.
+IMPORTANT: GALLERY_ROOT should always end with a slash like the examples below.

 Example 1: './images/'
 Example 2: $_SERVER['DOCUMENT_ROOT'].'/gallery/images/'